Text, Photography, web design: © Cissi Driessen

 'Happiness comes from Contentment' (Taupe STUDIO garden)

 I am a content, grateful and happy person, I have a strong connection with nature, people and animals and I feel privileged to be able to take so much pleasure from the smallest, everyday things.
 That’s where I get my inspiration.

 For my paintings, I work with acrylic on linen canvas and 45 mm thick aluminium frames.
 My work is abstract and my style is characterised by the thick paint, the large size and the sides of the canvas, which are also painted in detail.

 I just created my first painting one day in 2010, I am an autodidact in every respect and I believe that, with self-confidence, willpower and simple hard work, anything is possible.
 When you put passion and commitment into something, it’s all great fun and good things come your way.
 My style developed naturally after that and the paintings now find their way to other countries too.

-Choosing painting has meant there is hardly any stress in my life and I have plenty of time for other people.
+Choosing painting has meant there is hardly any stress in my life - one of the greatest pathogens of our time - and I have plenty of time for other people.
 I want to create moments of happiness and inspire people to be mindful and live in the moment more, through a wonderful combination of colours and composition.

 I am convinced that - by daring to make choices consciously and before it’s too late - we can have a lot of control over our lives and our own happiness.
 We just keep rushing on through our crazy, overfull society, where there is too much of everything.
 We are always busy but can't see the fact that we ourselves are the cause of this.
 We derive most of our identity from what’s on the outside.

 I think this is largely because of the internet and social media, but we ourselves want to keep too many plates spinning too.
 It has caused a lot of stress and superficiality, which means that we don't pay enough genuine attention to one another, our children and the things we do.